- You can manually change the screen size on Xbox One using the Display Settings menu.

 Stuck at 640 x 420

 With the above article, it is clear that you can change the resolution and adjust the screen size on Xbox One easily.
 Facing issues while adjusting the screen size?
-Share them with us in the comment section below.
+Share your queries with us in the comment section.